 RFA is a procedure that uses radio frequency energy to heat and burn painful nerves so that they do not transmit pain, relieving the symptom.
 Concurrently, it can be used to burn away any inflammation within the facet joints, removing the source of pain.
-This treatment is commonly used for back pain.
+This nerve pain treatment is commonly used for back pain.

 Pain in the facet joints has been reported to cause up to 40% of lower-back pain.
 Facet joints are small joints behind the spinal discs which help to support the spine and allow it to move.
 If the facet joint is arthritic or inflamed, it can become painful, causing neck pain or low back pain, with or without pain in the legs.

 Facet joints are susceptible to injuries and daily wear-and-tear.
 Trauma, such as whiplash injuries (a sudden jerk of the neck), twisting while lifting overhead, or unguarded rotation of the spine, may irritate the facet joint.
 These irritations may cause tears, inflammation and/or distortion of the joint.
 Wear-and-tear can cause loss of cartilage or degeneration of the spinal discs.
 The disc, which functions as a cushion, collapses, causing pain in that area.

 RFA to burn off the inflammation is done under a local anaesthetic.
 Mild sedation may be used to reduce any discomfort during the procedure.
 RFA is delivered through a needle into the facet joints under X-ray guidance.
 You will be awake during this process, and you may be asked if you are able to feel a tingling sensation.
 This ensures the needle is in the right place.
 Once the needle and electrode placements are verified, a radio frequency current is sent to each facet joint and nerve for 90 seconds to heat and “burn” the nerve that transmits pain signals.
 Once the inflammation is gone, it can no longer send pain signals, resulting in lesser pain.